zalohcin/eyes.sdk.javascript1/packages/eyes-cypress/README.md

 In order to authenticate via the Applitools server, you need to supply the Eyes-Cypress SDK with the API key you got from Applitools.
 Read more about how to obtain the API key [here](https://applitools.com/docs/topics/overview/obtain-api-key.html).

-To do this, set the environment variable `APPLITOOLS_API_KEY` to the API key before running your tests.
+To do so, set the environment variable `APPLITOOLS_API_KEY` to the API key before running your tests.
 For example, on Linux/Mac:

 ```bash